Including References in Your CV

 When to include references in your CV

-For most job applications, it’s not necessary to list references on your resume as employers tend to request them in the later stages of the hiring process or just before they make you an offer.
+For most job applications, it’s not necessary to list references on your CV as employers tend to request them in the later stages of the hiring process or just before they make you an offer.

-However, there are a few situations where employers expect to see them or it may be beneficial to include them:
+However, there are a few situations where employers expect to see them, or it may be beneficial to include them:

-Many employers in New Zealand will ask to see references, especially if most of your work experience is from overseas.
+- You live in New Zealand: Many employers in New Zealand will ask to see references, especially if most of your work experience is from overseas.
+Including references in your CV gives prospective employers a way to verify your work history, skills, and work ethic.

+- You live in South Africa: If you live in South Africa, references are usually included in the ‘comprehensive CV’ (an in-depth CV which details your work experience, education and skills).
 This is sent at the second stage of the application process after you’ve sent a ‘brief profile’ (a one-page summary of your contact details, work experience and education).

-If it’s your first job or you have little work experience, recruiters will usually request references or recommendation letters in the early stages of the job application process.
+- It’s your first job or you have little work experience: If it’s your first job or you have little work experience, recruiters will usually request references or recommendation letters in the early stages of the job application process.
+Including your references on your CV before recruiters request them speeds up the process and helps them to quickly assess your suitability for the job.

-If you have a reference from a respectable person such as a senior manager, a CEO, the director of HR, etc., this is likely to impress recruiters and increase your chances of landing an interview.
+- You have impressive references from professionals in senior positions: If you have a reference from a respectable person such as a senior manager, a CEO, the director of HR, etc., this is likely to impress recruiters and increase your chances of landing an interview.

 Who to include as a reference

-• Current or former managers
+- Current or former managers

-• Supervisors
+- Supervisors

-• Tutors
+- Tutors

-• Teachers
+- Teachers

-• Mentors
+- Mentors

-• Colleagues
+- Colleagues

-• Business partners
+- Business partners

 Ideally, you should list references that can provide specific feedback about your work rather than give a general recommendation.